-June 2019: Despite his personal opposition to the bill, Governor Bill Lee (R) decides not to veto the passed legislation, thus allowing H1 to become law.
+June 2019: Despite his personal opposition to the bill, Gov. Bill Lee (R) decides not to veto the passed legislation.
+Thus, HB1 becomes law.

 April 2020: The Tennessee Education Lottery Corporation releases a controversial set of rules to govern the first year of legal sports betting in the state.
 These rules – including the ten percent hold requirement – can be revised after one year of operation.

-August 2020: The Lottery Corporation announces that they are processing applications from several would-be operators and promises the launch of the TN sports betting market by November 2020.
+August 2020: The Lottery Corporation announces they are processing applications from several would-be operators.
+It promises the launch of the TN sports betting market by November 2020.

-November 2020: Online sports betting launches in Tennessee, with major industry powerhouses like FanDual, DraftKings, and BetMGM the first to launch.
+November 2020: Online sports betting launches in Tennessee.
+Major industry powerhouses such as FanDuel Sportsbook, DraftKings, and William Hill are among the first to launch.

 Regardless of your experience with sports betting, Sports Betting Dime can be a valuable resource.
 We have detailed betting guides to help you gain the edge you’re looking for.